 In a rental contract, a tenant agrees to the rental agreement’s terms and conditions including payment of the monthly rent and when to pay, along with other rental rules and requirements.

-2. What to Include in a West Virginia Residential Lease Agreement
+What to Include in a West Virginia Residential Rental/Lease Agreement

-Landlords in all states, including West Virginia, are required by Federal law to include essential details in their rental/lease agreements, specifically:
+Federal and state law requires landlords to include essential details in their rental agreements, specifically:

 - Tenant/Landlord Details: names and current addresses of both the tenant and landlord

 - Property Information: the address of the premises being rented